Patrick Baty: Personal life

-Bevan was perhaps the first Englishman to use pure colour in the 20th Century.
+Patrick Baty is the great grandson of the artists Robert Polhill Bevan and his wife, Stanisława de Karłowska.

 Lecturing and writing

-Baty lectures often on the general subject of paint and colour of the 18th and 19th centuries.
+Baty lectures on the general subject of paint and colour of the 18th and 19th centuries.
 The audiences range widely from the staff of the national amenity organisations, to preservation enthusiasts.
-He has been a frequent lecturer on graduate and postgraduate courses at several universities, to architects on Continuing Professional Development courses, and to conservation officers.
-He has spoken at a number of international symposia in Europe, and lectured and run courses along the East coast of the United States.
+He has lectured at universities, to architects on Continuing Professional Development courses, and to conservation officers.
+He has spoken at international symposia in Europe, and lectured and run courses along the East coast of the United States.

 His published works are listed here and he has also contributed to and edited various other books on the subject of paint and colour; Robert Bevan and also on The Artists Rifles.